PHANTOM-Platform/Application-Manager/README.md

 Such notifications consists on forwarding a copy of the uploaded json.

 ## 1.- Introduction
-The PHANTOM APP-MAANAGER server is composed of two components: a web server (http://) and a WebSocket server (ws://).
+The PHANTOM APP-MANAGER server is composed of two components: a web server (http://) and a WebSocket server (ws://).
 The web server provides various functionalities for data query and data analysis via RESTful APIs with documents in JSON format.
 The server's URL is "http://localhost:8500" by default.